Rust HTTP Requests Explanation

 Explanation

-4. send(): Sends the POST request to the server.
+4. .send() – Sends the request and waits for the response.

-A PUT request is used to update data on a server.
+A PUT request is used to update existing data on the server.
+It usually replaces the entire resource with the new data you send.

 Example: Updating Data